NVIDIA/MinkowskiEngine/README.md

 # Minkowski Engine

-The Minkowski Engine is an auto-differentiation library for sparse tensors.
-We use Pytorch as the wrapper for the library, but it can be extended to other neural network libraries such as tensorflow.
-It mainly supports convolution on sparse tensors, pooling, unpooling, and broadcasting operations for sparse tensors.
+The MinkowskiEngine is an auto-differentiation library for sparse tensors.
+It mainly supports convolution, pooling, unpooling, and broadcasting operations for sparse tensors.
+For more information please visit [the documentation page (under construction)](http://minkowskiengine.github.io)

 # Installation